How NeoZip Works

 Any modification to files inside your NeoZip archive will be detected through cryptographic verification.

-Anchor your file timestamps to the Bitcoin blockchain, creating immutable proof of existence at a specific point in time.
+Submit your archive digest to the ZipStamp server (via neozip-blockchain).
+The server batches digests and writes timestamps to the blockchain, creating immutable proof of existence at a specific point in time.

 • Independent Verification